Easy Shakshuka Recipe (VIDEO)

 This post may contain affiliate links.
 Read my disclosure policy.

-Everyone loves one-pan, one-skillet, one-pot breakfasts like Frittatas, or an Egg Breakfast Casserole because they are easy and you don’t end up with a sink full of pots and pans to tackle after breakfast.
+Everyone loves one-pan breakfasts like Frittatas, or a Breakfast Casserole because they are easy and you don’t end up with a sink full of pots and pans to tackle after breakfast.
+I love that this shakshuka recipe comes together in one skillet and you serve it right out of the pan.

-We visited the Seattle area a couple of weeks ago and stayed with my husband’s cousin.
-Her husband Alex made this Shakshuka for breakfast and everyone loved it.
+We visited the Seattle area a couple of weeks ago and stayed with my husband’s cousin, Angelina.
+Their family made us this Shakshuka for breakfast and everyone loved it.
 He had 2 skillets going at once to feed a crowd.
-When my 12-year old son got in line for refills, I knew I had to re-create this yummy dish at home.
+When my 12-year-old son got in line for refills, I knew I had to re-create this yummy dish at home.
+It has been on our rotation ever since.

 Shakshuka Video Tutorial